 • R500 for a Baby Growth and 3/4D scan.
-Available every day of the week, except Saturdays
+Available every day of the week, except Saturdays.
+Also looking for patients between 12 to 13 weeks for an NT accreditation.
+No payment needed.
+Phone us to book.

 • MEDICAL AID PATIENTS